kodama78/Lyrical-GraphQL/README.md

         - **Also, we need to now ask for the id inside of each query that we make, including nested queries that have are expected responses from a mutation**
-        - **Benefit** - this will cut down on your number of requests, due to the way that Apollo Client works
+        - **Benefit** - this will cut down on your number of requests, due to the way that Apollo Client works **FINAL NOTE**
+In `LyricList.js` you'll see in the `this.props.mutate` the `optimisticResponse` parameter.
+This is a special function from the Apollo Client that allows you to update the front end with an expected response before you get the actual response back.